JoanPuig/PyFIT/README.md

 ### Who do I talk to? ###
-* If you have any questions, please, feel free to reach out to me: Joan Puig <joan.puig@gmail.com>
+* If you have any questions, please, feel free to reach out to: Joan Puig <joan.puig@gmail.com>